|

 sound file so I can practise my Pitman's Shorthand!"

-If you are not learning, but have Auntie's old unused shorthand
+If you are not learning, but have an old unused shorthand

 dictionary/instruction book gathering dust, please consider making it available